World Cup Fashion

 Understandably the World Cup has a huge impact on fashion too; and with it falling perfectly at the start of summer, national colours and bright summer- Brazilian style beach clothing is going to have a strong presence on the high streets over the next few months.

-Fred Perry are one of the brands to play on the pride people take in following their team on the big stage, releasing 12 themed collector’s edition versions of their iconic polo shirt silhouette.
-Each design features unique colours of countries such as England, Italy, Spain, Brazil, France, Germany, Japan and Netherlands.
+Fred Perry is one of the brands to play on the pride people take in following their team on the big stage, releasing 12 themed collector’s edition versions of their iconic polo shirt silhouette.
+Each design features unique colours of countries such as England, Italy, Spain, Brazil, France, Germany, Japan and the Netherlands.
 Each design is a two-button, twin tipped collar polo with a coloured sleeve tip and a country name under the iconic Fred Perry wreath.
 These t-shirts have arrived today at Mainline, be one of the first to see the collection here.

 With an average of 3.6 billion viewers expected to tune in from the beginning to the end of the tournament, the impacts have huge economical gain, particularly in the home nation of Brazil.
 The intense spotlight on the South American nation is going to have repercussions through fashion, especially with the scorching hot climate weather tying in with our summer.
 Havaianas is a brand who is likely to benefit from such a reaction, the perennial flip-flop summer label are also known for their ties to the country and could provide the base to a number of outfits both over there and back here this summer.